Last updated on January 13, 2022

-The mirror match may feel like a coin-flip most of the time, but we run most of our removal in the form of spells that exile your opponent’s creatures from the graveyard, so no Phoenixes are coming back from it.
+The mirror match may feel like a coin-flip most of the time but the deck isn’t as popular as it was in its prime so you shouldn’t run into a lot of them.
 You want to try to pressure your opponent on the play.
 They’ll try to control your board with their removal on the draw and vice-versa, so keep your full hand if it’s not the worst draw ever.
 Remember that this is a resource-intensive deck.
 Every single piece of interaction counts in the mirror match, so try not to mulligan if you can help it.

-This can be a difficult match as they disrupt your main plan with cards like Thalia, Guardian of Thraben and Archon of Emeria.
-But they may have a tough time dealing with Stormwing Entity since a single spell can outclass every one of their flyers.
-We also have removal to deal with their cheap creatures and Brazen Borrower’s Petty Theft can deal with a resolved The Great Henge or whatever you can’t kill in a tough spot.
+Selesnya Company can be a difficult match since they disrupt your main plan with cards like Thalia, Guardian of Thraben and Archon of Emeria.
+But your opponent may have a tough time dealing with flyers.
+You also have removal to deal with their cheap creatures and Brazen Borrower’s Petty Theft post-sideboard can deal with a resolved The Great Henge or whatever you can’t kill in a tough spot.

 The plan against aggro decks is to manage the board’s tempo.
 This matchup is a race to deal the final few points of damage.
-Our main deck removal is great at dealing with their creatures and, more importantly, neither mono black nor Gruul aggro run tons of fliers to block our threats.
+Your main deck removal is great at dealing with your opponent’s creatures and, more importantly, neither mono black nor Gruul aggro run tons of flyers to block your threats.

 This is a battle of who has more interaction in their initial hand.
-The auras decks are going to rely on enchanting one creature to protect it from removal.
-You can try to approach this matchup with the goal to kill their creatures first and then dealing tons of damage in the air since they don’t have many ways to block your creatures.
+Azorius Auras relies on enchanting one creature to protect it from removal.
+You can try to approach this matchup with the goal to kill their creatures first and then deal tons of damage in the air since they don’t have many ways to block your creatures.

-Their scariest card here is Kor Spiritdancer, so try to have an answer for it and bluff if needed by not tapping out so they don’t overspend.
+Their scariest card here is Kor Spiritdancer, so try to have an answer for it and bluff if needed by not tapping out so your opponent doesn’t overspend.

 Other Cards to Try

-As the meta changes, it’s good to have some other options that you can swap back and forth between your builds.
+It’s good to have some other options that you can swap back and forth between your builds as the meta changes.
 Unlike the Rakdos Arcanist deck, Izzet Phoenix doesn’t have a lot of room for improvement.
-You’re basically just adding single copies of any given card to the main deck or the sideboard, depending on how the meta shifts.
+You’re basically just adding single copies of any given card to the main deck or sideboard, depending on how the meta shifts.

-Beacon Bolt is another good sideboard inclusion against aggro decks, mainly because you can recur it.
+Beacon Bolt is a good sideboard inclusion against aggro decks, mainly because you can recur it.

 Blitz of the Thunder-Raptor

-Entrancing Melody is a good option against aura decks which can usually grow their creatures beyond your removal range.
+Entrancing Melody is a good option against aura decks that can usually grow their creatures beyond your removal range.

-This was an entertaining deck to play.
-I now have no doubt that it’s the top deck in the current Historic meta.
-Even if they try to nerf it with a Brainstorm ban, the rest of the deck will remain.
-Other cards can fill Brainstorm’s slot, so it’s a solid investment to spend your wildcards here.
+Izzet Phoenix is a fun deck to pilot.
+I have no doubt that it’s the top deck in the current Historic meta.
+Even with a Brainstorm ban, the deck rises from the ashes.

 I hope you have as much fun as I did if you test Izzet Phoenix out for yourself.
-Don’t forget to let me know in the comments below how it performed for you and what changes you’d make to improve the build.
+Don’t forget to let me know how it performed for you in the comments below and what changes you’d make to improve the build.
 Oh, and don’t forget to grab Arena Tutor if you’re planning on testing it out in MTGA.
+It’s free, it tracks your matches, it helps you improve your games!
 You’ll love it.